Placement Terms and Conditions v1.0

 - “Placement” in relation to an Intersect Employee, means where Intersect supplies an Intersect Employee to the Client under the terms of a Membership Agreement or Customer purchase order for the provision of agreed Services ; and “placed” has a corresponding meaning.

-- “Recruitment Fee” means the fee that is payable by Client to Intersect if the Client employs an Intersect Employee in the circumstances described in Clause 9.
+- “Placement Fee” means the fee that is payable by Client to Intersect if the Client employs an Intersect Employee in the circumstances described in Clause 9.

 - “Salary Package” means the anticipated gross remuneration package payable to the Intersect Employee in the current year of their employment which includes gross annual salary, applicable benefits (including superannuation), commission, bonuses, allowances, joining inducements and the costs of the provision and maintenance of a motor vehicle.